AlBi-HHU/eXamine-stand-alone/README.md

 Run
 ---
-The above compilation results in a self-executing `eXamine.jar` in the `eXamine-stand-alone` folder.
-If your OS does not launch eXamine upon opening it directly, try:
+The above compilation results in a `eXamine.jar` in the `eXamine-stand-alone` folder.
+Run it:
 ```
 java -jar eXamine.jar
 ```